Dev-Jeromebaek/awesome-react-basic-skeleton/README.md

 # build for production with minification
 npm run build

-# build for production with minification after remove build files.
+# remove build files and build for production with minification.
 npm run clean
 ```